sushruth13/Selenium-web-driver/README.md

 # About Selenium - Web driver
 - An Automated testing tool for web devolopement
 - Version in use selenium==4.1.3
+- You can directly execute main.py with python3 after cloning the reporsitory if you already have the necessary installations
+- sel_test1 is just a mock created to test some of the functionalities offered by selenium

 # Installation of selenium web driver for Ubantu | Python
 1. Please make sure your system already has pip3, Python3 installed.
 Selenium is JAVA based, so you will also need JRE 1.6 or abover installed.(use following to check "pip3 --version", "python3 --version",  "java" or "java --version").